-5.1 In Cases for Recruitment
+5.1 In cases for recruitment

-- Details of previous efforts made to fill the post.
-This may include advertising in different publications, changing the wording of the advert, redesigning the job etc. At least two previous attempts must have been made to recruit to the post. - Number and quality of applicants. - Cost of recruitment where applicable. - Details of any offers of employment made and reasons why they were rejected. - HR Form requesting payment of Market Supplement.
+- For all posts below Service Director level, details of previous efforts made to fill the post.
+This may include advertising in different publications, changing the wording of the advert, redesigning the job etc. At least two previous attempts must have been made to recruit to the post. - Number and quality of applicants. - Cost of recruitment where applicable. - Details of any offers of employment made and reasons why they were rejected. - HR Form requesting payment of market supplement.